fraserdale/address-book/README.md

 The solution is written using python3 backend which is bound to the HTML front end using flask.

 ## Instructions
 Using python3
+Download/Clone the repository
 Please insert the database login password I have given you in the email in line 8 of `start.py` like below
 ![Set Password](https://github.com/fraserdale/address-book/blob/master/images/password_insert.PNG "Set Password")
-Download/Clone the repository and run `python start.py`
+Run `python start.py`
 This will serve the app on `127.0.0.1:3000`

 ### Demonstration Images
 1. On the home page you can add/edit/delete organisations